CarbonLDP/carbonldp-js-sdk/doc/README.md

 create( slug:string,  agentDocument:Carbon.Agents.Agent.Class ):Promise<Carbon.Pointer.Class, Carbon.HTTP.Response.Class>
 ```

-Persists an Agent Document in the server using the slug specified.
+Persists a `Carbon.Agent.Class` object using the slug specified.
-Returns a Promise with a Pointer for the stored Agent, and the response of the call.
+Returns a Promise with a Pointer to the stored Agent, and the response of the request.

 *Parameters*